The Only Lehigh Valley Traumatic Brain Injury Lawyer You Can Trust

 TBI Recovery Period is Hard to Predict

-The recovery period of a severe TBI is much more difficult to predict, and depends greatly on the details of the injury (the location in the brain, the length of time spent in a coma post injury, etc).
+The recovery period for a severe TBI is much more difficult to predict, and depends greatly on the details of the injury (the specific location of the injury in the brain, the length of time spent in a coma post injury, etc).
 Overall, the longer the period of recovery is, the more permanent long term effects there are likely to be.
-As you or your loved one recovers from this injury, know that Allentown traumatic brain injury lawyers are the go to when you want an attorney you can truly trust.
-The lawyers at Munley law are the go to Lehigh brain injury attorneys, for people in Pennsylvania and throughout the Lehigh Valley.

 Research shows that one year after injury, a little over 50 percent of patients are able to regain near total independence.
 An additional 30 percent are able to function with a minimal level of supervision.